 Here are two front end dev resume example summaries:

-Sample Front End Developer Resume Summary Statements
+Front End Developer Resume Summary Example

 |Meticulous web developer with over 2 years of front end experience and passion for responsive website design and a firm believer in the mobile-first approach.
 W3C certified.
 Implemented new responsive website approach which increased mobile traffic by 20%.|